braydonnugent/SQL_challenge/README.md

 Ultimately minimal correlations were used to achieve the desired result.

-VARCHAR UNLIMITED
+VARCHAR LIMITS
-Opted not to limit columns with VARCHAR datatypes.
-The required results for each table were still acheived without the limitations.
-Additionally applying limit to VARCHAR will risk leaving out essential rows from tables which may exceed limit.
+Despite there being no necessary difference in having a limit for VARCHAR datatypes, they were implemented nonetheless as it was part of the criteria.
+There was no clear indicator as to what the VARCHAR limits should be, so leniant values were provided to avoid the risk of leaving out certain rows in the data.
+Afterall, the main tables are supposed to consist of the raw data provided by the task materials.

-Ultimately, it is believed to be unnecessary as there was no criteria specifying VARCHAR datatypes were to fit within a specified length.
+I hope these notes & acknowledgements are useful & understandable.